INRIA/scikit-learn-mooc/jupyter-book/evaluation/evaluation_wrap_up_quiz.md

 taking into consideration the train and test MAE obtained via cross-validation, select the correct statements:

-- a) the statistical performance of the histogram gradient-boosting model is limited by its underfitting
+- a) the generalization performance of the histogram gradient-boosting model is limited by its underfitting
-- b) the statistical performance of the histogram gradient-boosting model is limited by its overfitting
+- b) the generalization performance of the histogram gradient-boosting model is limited by its overfitting
-- c) the statistical performance of the linear model is limited by its underfitting
+- c) the generalization performance of the linear model is limited by its underfitting
-- d) the statistical performance of the linear model is limited by its overfitting
+- d) the generalization performance of the linear model is limited by its overfitting

 _Select several answers_